mosip/documentation/docs/Guide-to-Configure-MOSIP-for-Biometrics.md

 # MOSIP Configurability for Biometrics
-MOSIP can be configured to work with proxy implementation and multiple biometric modalities(Fingerprint, Iris and Face).
+MOSIP can be configured to work with proxy implementation and multiple biometric modalities (fingerprint, iris and face).
 Below are configurations to enable biometrics in MOSIP.

 ## Registration Client